NEW – Watch a recording of the Facebook Live event from Excelsior Works on Workers Rights

-- Protects the rights of low wage immigrant workers who have been exploited by unscrupulous employers.
+- Protects the rights of low-wage and immigrant workers who have been exploited by unscrupulous employers.

 - Provide education and outreach.

-La Raza Centro Legal’s Workers’ Rights Program focuses on protecting the rights of low-wage and immigrant workers, including day laborers, domestic workers and restaurant workers.
-For over 20 years we have operated this program, which advocates on behalf of very-low wage workers including day laborers, domestic workers, restaurant workers, car wash workers and other low wage immigrant workers who have been cheated out of rightfully earned wages or otherwise exploited by unscrupulous employers.
-We assist with wage and hour cases as well as wrongful termination and employment discrimination cases.
+for over 29 years has focused on protecting the rights of low-wage and immigrant workers.
+We advocate on behalf of very-low wage workers including domestic workers, restaurant workers, car wash workers, construction workers and other low wage immigrant workers who have been cheated out of rightfully earned wages or otherwise exploited by unscrupulous employers.

 We assist workers before: the Office of Labor Standards Enforcement (OLSE) with the enforcement of San Francisco’s labor ordinances, including minimum wage violations, paid parental leave, family friendly leave, and sick leave.

 We represent workers before the California Labor Commissioner’s Office (DLSE) through complaints regarding employment misclassification, wage and hour theft, overtime, meal and rest breaks, discrimination and retaliation; the Department of Labor (DOL) through complaints regarding wage theft; the Department of Fair Employment and Housing (DFEH) through complaints as to unlawful discrimination in employment cases, i.e. national origin discrimination (as in English-only policies); and the Equal Employment Opportunity Commission (EEOC) through complaints regarding sexual harassment and discrimination in the workplace.